1Px-Vision/UAV-Control-Physics-Informed-Machine-Learning/Project_Building_a_Controller/README.md

 ![](https://github.com/1Px-Vision/UAV-Control-Physics-Informed-Machine-Learning/blob/main/Project_Building_a_Controller/Results/Result_scenario_1.gif)

 ````
+PASS: ABS(Quad.GPS.X-Quad.Pos.X) was less than MeasuredStdDev_GPSPosXY for 67% of the time
-PASS: ABS(Quad.PosFollowErr) was less than 0.500000 for at least 0.800000 seconds
+PASS: ABS(Quad.IMU.AX-0.000000) was less than MeasuredStdDev_AccelXY for 69% of the time
 ````

 ### Scenario 2: Body rate and roll/pitch control